 - Vocational Training: Many addicts lose their jobs in the fallout of addiction.
 After completing rehab, they may choose to change careers.
 Drug abuse counseling can offer vocational training for a new career field, including working with other addicts in the recovery process.

 If you struggle with addiction, we can help find the right opiate addiction treatment option for you.
-Call our toll-free number today.
+Call our toll-free number today to learn more about counseling for opiate addiction and substance abuse rehabilitation.